Wyjbuss/react-express-app/README.md

 If endpoint isn't found on frontend then it will look on proxy (backend) for the endpoint.

+axios is still present in this app in the fronend.

 Did enverything to the front end.
 The backend is just the express server that I am used to making.
 #### defind> endpoint